-Chapter One

-Consciousness and the Brain
+Chapter Two: Consciousness and the Brain

 What if you knew you would exist forever?
 Would it change your outlook?
 Would you do anything differently?
 Would it make you happy?
 Sad?
 Uneasy?
 Would it cause you to want to work on yourself to become someone you would not mind being with forever?
-I think it's true-you are eternal.
-Why do I think so?
-In my book, Amazing Truth, I present the findings of quantum physics experiments that any fair-minded person would have to agree is powerful evidence consciousness is the ground of being of reality.
-Your consciousness, and that ground-of-being consciousness, are one and the same.
-All of us, and everything else, arose from it.
+The results of quantum mechanics experiments revealed in the previous chapter are powerful evidence that consciousness is the ground of being of reality, and the logical conclusion to be drawn from facts presented in this chapter and others that follow is that your consciousness, and the ground-of-being consciousness, are one and the same.
+All of us, and everything living thing, arose from it.
+We all share that consciousness.
 Our consciousness does not result from electrons jumping across synapses in the brain.
-The brain is merely a receiver that connects our consciousness to our bodies.
-As a result, we are eternal.
+We are nonphysical entities-fields of conscious energy-and as any Physics 101 instructor will tell you, energy cannot be created or destroyed-it simply changes form.
+In this chapter, facts will be disclosed that show the brain is merely a receiver that connects and integrates our consciousness with our bodies.
+The facts herein also reveal that when the physical body dies, consciousness is not extinguished, which means you are eternal.

-To convince you of this, I'm going to summarize a lecture recorded on video given in India in 2011 by Bruce Greyson, M.D., The Chester Carlson Professor of Psychiatry and Director of the Division of Perceptual Studies at the University of Virginia.
-His job is to study consciousness and what he has to say about it may open your eyes to the truth.
+To begin to convince you of this, I'm going to start by summarizing a lecture recorded on video given in India in 2011 by Bruce Greyson, M.D., The Chester Carlson Professor of Psychiatry and Director of the Division of Perceptual Studies at the University of Virginia at the time.
+His job was to study consciousness and what he has to say about it may open your eyes to the truth.